How to use this guide

 - If you report sexual harassment, your employer cannot ignore you or retaliate against you.
 If a boss or someone in HR knows about the harassment, or should know that you are being harassed, legally, they must take prompt action to try to stop the behavior, investigate the harassment, and make sure it doesn’t happen again.
 The action also has to be “appropriate” and effective, meaning it has to actually make the harassment stop, without harming you or allowing you to become a target of retaliation.

 - If you complained or told your boss, HR, or another manager about sexual harassment, and they failed to do anything to make the situation better (or made it worse), you could consider taking legal action.
+To speak with a legal advocate about your options for legal action, fill out this form.

 In addition to the above, California has additional sexual harassment laws that give you even more protection.